a4004/n2d/README.md

 # N2D - Node2Deauther
 An **easy to use** tool that will convert any ESP8266 development board into a deauther as long as it's compatible with Space Huhns firmware.

-## Latest Update: Handed auto-detection over to esptool.py (it does a better job) added manual COM Port contorl in case auto detection isn't reliable.
+## Latest Update: Fixed the COM Selection because it was broken B4.
+Should be working fine now.

 ###### How to use the program (*for beginners*)

 1. On this page, click on **ReleaseWin32-64** then **N2D.exe** where is says 11MB look over to the right and click **Download**.

 2. Open the file that you have downloaded, and allow it through your anti-virus in case it warns you of unfamiliar apps.
 If Windows SmartScreen interfers, click **More Info** then **Run Anyway**.

-3. Once you arrive at the main page:\
+3. Once you arrive at the main page:

 ![1](https://raw.githubusercontent.com/mrvodka007/n2d/master/Preview-IMG/ScreenShot1.PNG)

 Plug in your development board, it make take a few seconds to detect your device.
 If nothing happens after 3 seconds please click **Install Drivers**.
 If the application finds it, skip to step 7.

-4. You will see a screen like this, choose your UART Model or "**I don't know**" for both.\
+4. You will see a screen like this, choose your UART Model or "**I don't know**" for both.

 ![2](https://raw.githubusercontent.com/mrvodka007/n2d/master/Preview-IMG/ScreenShot2.PNG)

-5. Click **Download and Install** and this screen will appear, AT THIS POINT - your firewall may ask to allow Internet access, please do!\
+5. Click **Download and Install** and this screen will appear, AT THIS POINT - your firewall may ask to allow Internet access, please do!

 ![3](https://raw.githubusercontent.com/mrvodka007/n2d/master/Preview-IMG/ScreenShot4.PNG)

 6. Proceed with the driver installation and once you're done, the application will restart.
 Unplug and plug in your device again.
 If nothing still happens, please reboot your computer or try a different driver.
 If nothing works contact me (Click About)

-7. Once you see this page:\
+7. Once you see this page:

 ![4](https://raw.githubusercontent.com/mrvodka007/n2d/master/Preview-IMG/ScreenShot5.PNG)

 You are okay, please keep in mind your device name could be differnet (that one is mine).
 8. Click **Begin Flash**.
 The program will launch the Download Manager again to download the firmware.
 Allow through your firewall if prompted.

-9. Once downloaded you will see this page:\
+9. Once downloaded you will see this page:

 ![5](https://raw.githubusercontent.com/mrvodka007/n2d/master/Preview-IMG/ScreenShot6.PNG)

-Then it will progress to this:\
+Then it will progress to this:

 ![6](https://raw.githubusercontent.com/mrvodka007/n2d/master/Preview-IMG/Update1-FLASH.PNG)